William Kershaw's Painted Lady

 and has also been found on

-The pupa is brown, with darker markings.
-These may have a metallic silver or gold appearance, and there are four pairs of metallic dots on the wings.
-It is suspended vertically from a cremaster on the underside of foodplant leaf.
+The pupae vary from brown to gold, with darker metallic silver or gold markings, including pairs of metallic-looking dots on the wings.
+The pupa is often suspended vertically from a cremaster on the underside of foodplant leaf.
+Its length is about 1 cm.
 The pupal duration is about two weeks in summer in Melbourne.

 Beneath, the forewing is the same as above, except that it is paler in colour.
 The underside of each hindwing is brown and cream, with a row of faint subterminal eyespots.
 The wingspan is about 5 cms.

-Note that the adults have only four legs, and have a long proboscis with which they can suck nectar from flowers.
+Note that the adults have only four legs, and have a long haustellum with which they can suck nectar from flowers.

-The female lays her green eggs singly on a leaf of a food plant.
+The female lays her eggs singly on a leaf of a food plant.
 She settles on a leaf, positions herself carefully, then deposits the egg in the centre of the leaf.
 It is easy to find the eggs once this behaviour is understood.
+The eggs are barrel shaped with prominent ribs, and have a diameter of about 0.5 mm.
+The main egg is green, and the ribs white.
 The eggs we have taken have hatched in about three days.

 The whole life cycle is fifty three days in summer in Melbourne.
 The butterfly is notable for its migrations during late winter and early spring from northern regions on the east coast of Australia towards the south-west, particularly in the Sydney area.